 Early attempts by GM to automate this setup performed poorly: Relying on a shutoff valve to control the hot water and a bypass valve to control the evaporator made the temperature of both difficult to modulate and slow to change.
 Humidity was also difficult to control with the heated air bypassing the A/C evaporator.

 The insight that solved this was the idea of blending the hot and cold air together.
-All air first passed through the evaporator where it was cooled and dehumidified.
-Then warm are could be reintroduced using a blend door on the heater core if warmer air is called for.
-This blended air could then be sent to any outlet: Floor, panel, or defrost.
-Temperature changes in this setup are affected almost immediately since you no longer have to wait for the thermal mass of the evaporator or heater core to change.
+All incoming air is first passed through the evaporator where it was cooled and dehumidified.
+Then warm air could be reintroduced using a blend door on the heater core, if warmer air is called for.
+This blended air could then be sent to any outlet: Floor, panel, or defrost (or in some systems, one or more combinations of these).
+Temperature changes in this setup are effective almost immediately since you no longer have to wait for the thermal mass of the evaporator or heater core to change.
 This is how virtually every modern automotive HVAC system, automatic or manual, works today.